Herbal Profiles #106

 How Brands Can Keep Their Story Alive

-As we discussed in the open, novelty is dead.
-You can’t expect consumers to keep showing up just because your drink has cannabinoids, adaptogens, or a splashy flavor drop.
-The brands that endure understand the balance between velocity and incrementality, and they use storytelling to fuel both.
+Novelty is dead.
+You can’t expect consumers to keep showing up just because your drink has cannabinoids, adaptogens, or a clean label.
+The brands that will build lasting positions are those that create two types of demand: velocity and incrementality.

 Velocity is about depth: getting your current fans to buy more, more often.
-Promotions, pack size extensions, and loyalty programs can drive that, but when those tactics are layered with story, why this brand, why this moment, they build loyalty instead of just discount-driven spikes.
+Promotions, pack size extensions, and loyalty programs can drive that, but only if the story keeps drawing them back.

 Every channel becomes part of this equation.
-If the founder’s voice and the brand’s mission bleed through in each one, storytelling stops being a pre-launch exercise and becomes the lever that drives both velocity and incrementality.
+If the founder’s voice and the brand’s mission bleed through in each one, storytelling stops being a pre-launch activity and becomes a permanent competitive advantage.

 Closing the Gap